CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Experiments

 \textbf{Qualitative results on MCAC.} In Figure \ref{fig:mcac_quali} we show qualitative results of \methodName{} on the MCAC dataset \cite{hobley2025abc}.
-Each column displays the same image, with each row selecting a different target class. \methodName{} shows excellent robustness to distractors/objects of different categories from the selected exemplars, even in clutered scenarios (column 1, 4, 5).
-Additionally \methodName{} performs exceptionally well in situations where distractors and target category are visually similar, as can be seen in column 1 (rows 1 and 2), where both object categories have a similar color, yet \methodName{} is capable of correctly differentieting between them.
+Each column displays the same image, with each row selecting a different target class. \methodName{} shows excellent robustness to distractors/objects of different categories from the selected exemplars, even in cluttered scenarios (column 1, 4, 5), indicating that the proposed iterative exemplar conditioning mechanism is guiding the diffusion process to the correct solutions.
+Additionally \methodName{} performs exceptionally well in situations where distractors and target category are visually similar, as can be seen in column 1 (rows 1 and 2), where both object categories have a similar color, yet \methodName{} is capable of correctly differentiating between them.
 Furthermore, column 3 (rows 2 and 3), shows that \methodName{} correctly discriminates even between objects of the same concept (\ie~chairs).
-Lastly, in column 5 (row 3), we can observe that \methodName{} accuratelly detects even sparselly distributed small objects in a clutered scene.
+Lastly, in column 5 (row 3), we can see that \methodName{} accurately detects even sparsely distributed small objects in a cluttered scene.

 \textbf{Visualization of the latent diffusion process.} To better understand the generation process of \methodName{}, we visualize the reverse diffusion process for each latent VAE channel in Figure~\ref{fig:vae_diff}. \methodName{} showcases a stable denoising process, that gradually refines latent object location maps, with approximately equal changes in noise levels between timesteps.
-While these changes are mostly imperceivable in the first half of the denoising process, we can clearly observe the gradual improvement in quality in the latter half of the generation process.
+While these changes are mostly imperceptible in the first half of the denoising process, we can clearly observe the gradual improvement in quality in the latter half of the process.